 Being surrounded by a “Hey!
 Ho!
 Let’s Go!” chant slowly filling a quiet concert hall sounds, for lack of a better phrase, damn cool.
 When you add an echo of the hard biting bassist to your right screaming “D-U-M-B everyone’s accusing me” in front of a Marky Ramone beat, well, you almost get chills.

-For all the hits, tours, t-shirts and bands influenced by them, the Ramones never became Rolling Stones big, or even Soundgarden big.
+For all the hits, tours, t-shirts, and bands influenced by them, the Ramones never became Rolling Stones big.
+Or even Soundgarden big.
 Hell, The Offspring may have been “bigger” at their peak in terms of radio hits and MTV play.
 Still, the Ramones toured on, all crammed together inside their van.

 In Ramones We’re Outta Here!, the VHS movie inside the (hard to find) box set of their final show on August 6, 1996, I believe it is Rob Zombie who makes that point that the Ramones were always “there.”
-As he got older and went through high school and then college, the Ramones were always playing, always in their leather jackets, seemingly never aging.
-Tommy gave way to Marky who himself left and came back again and Dee Dee was in and out of the lineup for awhile until he was replaced by C.J., but still the Ramones kept on.
+As Zombie got older and went through high school and then college, the Ramones were always playing, always in their leather jackets, seemingly never aging.
+Tommy gave way to Marky, who himself left and came back again, and Dee Dee was in and out of the lineup for awhile until he was replaced by C.J., but still the Ramones kept on.
 Until they stopped, retired.
 They went out before they got old or slow, on their own terms.

 The Ramones are dead.
 Long live the Ramones.

--Text & photos: Dan Meade
+Essay & photos by Dan Meade